AdriksOwy/AdriksOwy/README.md

 <pre></pre>

 <h3>I am a junior front end developer with two years of experience in the industry.
-I approach the tasks assigned to me with determination, striving to achieve excellent results.</h3></br>
+I approach the tasks assigned to me with determination, striving to achieve excellent results.</h3>

+<h3>In my free time I am passionate about physical activity, especially regular workouts at the gym and playing basketball.
+These activities not only bring me joy, but also help me to stay physically and mentally fit.</h3>

 <h3>Website :</h3><a href="https://adriksgames.github.io/" target="_blank">adriksgames.github.io</a> <br>